Tax Management India. Com

 X X X X Extracts X X X X

-..... ned subsidiary of FIL as admitted by ihe appellants themselves to be related person of FIL.
+..... is a wholly owned subsidiary of FIL as admitted by ihe appellants themselves to be related person of FIL.
 Therefore, valuation in their case would be in terms of the proviso (iii) to Section 4(1) of the Central Excise Act, 1944.
 Both these units are engaged in the manufacture of transmission belts commonly known as `V belts', which are finding various uses.
 The present appeals relate to valuation of V belts known and used in industrial application only.
 2. FIL sell their product through a network of wholesale dealers who are thereafter re-selling the same to end-users/actual users and other dealers through factory gate and various depots maintained by them.
-Valuation of the product manufactured by FIL was the subject-matter of dispute from 1978 onwards and based on certain enquiries made which have been termed by the learned DR to be an audit kind of enquiries, show cause notice was issued to the appellants proposing to demand duty on the V belts sold from depots not on the basis of the factory gate sale prices but on the basis of certain formula adopted in that show cause notice and which after hearing the appellants, the Collector had confirmed to be the depot price, less for the specified b .....
+Valuation of the product manufactured by FIL was the subject-matter of dispute from 1978 onwards and based on certain enquiries made which have been termed by the learned DR to be an audit kind of enquiries, show cause notice was issued to the appellants proposing to demand duty on the V belts sold from depots not on the basis of the factory gate sale prices but on the basis of certain formula adopted in that show cause notice and which after hearing the appellants, the Collector had confirmed to be the depot price, less f .....

 X X X X Extracts X X X X